Tobacco Tax Administration

 Revenue Control may carry out stock checks of stamps in a secure store at the end of each accounting period.
 Deficiencies will be treated as releases and charged to tax.

 The accounting period for tobacco products begins on the fourth last day of each month and ends on the fifth day of the succeeding month.
 Deferred payment arrangements are allowed, subject to conditions in relation to stamps issued but not yet used.
-In order to avail of deferred payments, a guarantee with a bank must be entered.
-Traders must qualify to participate in scheme.

 Traders should generally release sufficient stamps to meet production requirements during the accounting period.
-Where this is not possible due to lower than anticipated sales, reels or complete batches remaining unused following production may be returned to the secure store and credit may be claimed.
+Where this is not possible due to lower-than-anticipated sales, reels or complete batches remaining unused following production may be returned to the secure store, and credit may be claimed.

 There is provision for the repayment of tax on tax stamps where it could be proved that the stamps have been damaged or destroyed.
 There are number of basis including: